 Credit risk is defined as the risk of financial loss if a customer or counterparty fails to meet an obligation under a contract.
-Credit risk arises principally from cash and cash equivalents, direct lending, trade finance and also from certain other products such as derivative instruments and off balance sheet transactions such as letters of credit and guarantees.
+Credit risk arises principally from direct lending, trade finance and also from certain other products such as guarantees, derivatives.